astronomer/docs/astro/runtime-release-notes.md

 - A major bug related to zombie tasks has been fixed.
 The logic for handling stalled tasks has been moved to the scheduler, and any tasks that have been queued for more than `scheduler.task_queued_timeout` are now marked as failed.
 This prevents a type of zombie task where tasks are stuck in an infinite loop of being scheduled and queued.
 - You can now view logs for individual triggers in the Airflow UI.
 Trigger logs tell you when an individual task is sleeping and when it's triggered.

-To learn more, see the [Apache Airflow 2.6.0 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-6-0-2023-04-30).
+To learn more, see the [Apache Airflow® 2.6.0 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-6-0-2023-04-30).

 ### Fewer dependencies installed by default